Home Automation Podcast Episode #75: An Industry Q&A With Kelly Giles

 Kelly: No, it was January 29th, 2018

 Ron: January, 2018.
 Okay, cool.
-And what were your observations or initial thoughts about joining this custom integration channel, this, this, this grouping of small business technology contractors and manufacturers that are trying to provide solutions around this technology space and enhancing lifestyles with electronics and integration?
+And what were your observations or initial thoughts about joining this custom integration channel, this grouping of small business technology contractors and manufacturers that are trying to provide solutions around this technology space and enhancing lifestyles with electronics and integration?
 What were your observations?

 Kelly: Yeah, my first, I will say my first observation was, wow, I do not know as much as I thought I know about technology.
 So I spent quite a bit of time learning and I still of course continue to learn about the technology that we talk about.
 But I also saw that our clients and the dealers in this space are pretty similar to my experience with other small businesses.
 You know, marketing is a difficult beast and most people open up a small business because they're good at doing something, doing the thing that their business provides but not necessarily good at marketing.
 Which is where I find the real benefit of an agency like ours is.